Playa Madera, Nicaragua: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Be sure to choose the right type.
-The majority of adapters on sale are just plug changers and require your electronics to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A and B. Be careful to get the correct kind.
+A lot of adapters on sale are simply plugs and require your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most places.

 Make your flight more comfortable with an airplane phone mount